 Gravity block energy storage

-Simple calculations suggest that “Gravity block energy storage” will be far more expensive than battery or pumped hydro storage.
+Simple calculations suggest that “Gravity block energy storage” in a building constructed for this purpose will be far more expensive than battery or pumped hydro storage.

 The planned NSW Waratah battery will store 2,800 Megawatt-hours (MWh) of electricity.
 To hold that energy, a gravity block energy storage would need: